FrederikTobner/JANUS/book/src/chapter-02-getting-started/project-setup.md

 [!side]
 Premature structure leads to `misc/`, `utils/`, and `stuff/` directories.
 We avoid that by building only what we need.
 [/!side]

-## Scope: What This Book Focuses On

-This book teaches OS development, not prerequisite tools.
-We assume you're already comfortable with:

-- **Your editor**: Use whatever you prefer.
-The project includes `.clangd` for LSP-compatible editors (autocomplete, go-to-definition, error highlighting) if you want it.

-[!side]
-Vim, Emacs, VS Code, CLion—whatever makes you productive.
-The code is the same regardless.
-[/!side]

-- **Git workflows**: We use version control but don't teach it.
-- **Shell navigation**: Basic command-line skills (cd, ls, running commands).
-- **C fundamentals**: Pointers, structs, memory management.
-- **Build systems**: We use CMake extensively but focus on *what* we're building, not CMake syntax itself.

-If any of these feel unfamiliar, get comfortable with them first.
-The OS development is challenging enough without fighting your tools.

 ## Cross-Compilation Flags